Lautering with a mash filter results in high brew rates and flexible use of raw materials

-All frame conditions must be suited to achieve clear and pure worts with a low solids content.
-In terms of economy, this means that this process should be fast and with a high brew rate and, if possible, all of the dissolved extract should be won from the spent grains.
+All frame conditions must be suited to achieve clear and pure worts with a low content of solids.
+In terms of economy, this means that this process should be fast and with a high brew rate and, if possible, all of the dissolved extract shouldbe won from the spent grains.

-With a high portion of raw grain or an alternative carrier of starch, with a constant load and a high-gravity brewing process, the lautering process must be attuned as well.
+With a high portion of raw grain or an alternative starch source, with a constant grist load and a high-gravity brewing process, the lautering process must be attuned as well.
 In this case, the Steinecker mash filter is the lautering system to go for.

 At a glance

-A high yield in spite of an original extract content > 18 °P CW
+- A high yield in spite of an original extract content > 18 °P cast wort

-Fast brew rates with a high portion of raw grain or alternative sources of starch
+- Fast brew rates with a high portion of raw grain or alternative starch sources

-Ideal for a low type variety with constant loads
+- Ideal for a low type variety with constant grist load